|

 "And you have a nephew, or a niece, melmenya."

-"We have a nephew or a niece," said Eowyn.
-And then
+"We have a nephew or a niece," said Eowyn, and

-she had to dodge his hands as he tried to lift her off her feet
+then she had to dodge his hands as he tried to lift her off her

-Eofred, the messenger from Rohan, waited uncomfortably in Legolas'
+Eofred, the messenger from Rohan, was waiting uncomfortably in

 part of Eomer King's retinueand not since Princess Eowyn